 If they have difficulty scanning the barcode, they can tap on the icon

 at the top that shows a plus and the symbol of a key and use their

-in yellow, in the
+in yellow) into the

 Secret input field, without white space.